chloejchou/balloon/README.md

 - `Three.js` with `WebGL` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be 5 scripts involved in this project:
+In addition to the webpack entry file, there will be 6 scripts involved in this project:

-`lights.js`: This script will manage the lighting of the scene.
+`lighting.js`: This script will manage the lighting of the scene.

+`moon.js`: This script will create the moon object;

 `rocket.js`: This script will create the rocket object.

+`asteroid.js`: This script will create an asteroid.

-`asteroids.js`: This script will create an asteroid, which will be added to the scene in the entry file.
+`sky.js`: This script will create the sky with randomly dotted asteroids.

 `game.js`: This script will house the game logic.